Tag → 7 platforms → 7 channels → all signed.

 • cargo clippy -- -D warnings -D clippy::all -D clippy::pedantic — pedantic linting

-• cargo test --all-features — full test suite, all platforms
+• cargo test — test suite on all platforms (impact-scoped on PRs via scripts/ci-test-impact.sh; full suite otherwise)

 • cargo audit — dependency vulnerability check (Linux only)